 Increased number of open access policies

-- 21 Kenyan universities adopted open access policies, and many more have drafted policies.
+23 Kenyan universities adopted institutional open access policies, and many more have drafted policies.
 The policies mandate deposit of all research output, including journal articles, theses and dissertations, in open access repositories.

 Increased availability and visibility of Kenyan research output

 - 60 universities established institutional open access repositories.
-The University of Nairobi has the largest repository in Africa: by 2021 it had over 105,000 publications.
+The University of Nairobi has the largest repository in Africa: by the beginning of 2023 it had 110,730 publications.

 - Most of the repositories have been registered with OpenDOAR (the Directory of Open Access Repositories) and ROAR (the Registry of Open Access Repositories), exposing content to different aggregators and search engines.

-Built technical capacity to manage and maintain repositories
+Built technical capacity to manage and maintain open access repositories and open access journals

 - Existing repositories have been improved to increase visibility and discoverability of content, enhance user experiences, and ensure that back-up procedures and disaster recovery plans are in place.